Local Governing Body

 (Chair of Governors)

-I am the year six leader and staff representative on the governing body.
+I am the Assistant Headteacher, Year 4 Leader (Minster Primary School) and staff representative on the governing body.

 I take special responsibility for school performance data analysis; delving into our successes and areas of improvement.